MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned how a virtual Linux server can be deployed in a cloud environment using AWS EC2.
 I also learned that security groups control the network traffic that is allowed to reach the cloud server.

+### Connecting to the EC2 Server Using SSH

+I connected remotely to the Ubuntu EC2 instance using SSH and the private key that was created when the instance was launched.
+I used basic commands to confirm the logged-in user, hostname and current working directory.

+**What I learned:**
+I learned how SSH can be used to securely access and manage a remote Linux server.
+I also learned how SSH key-based authentication can be used instead of a password when connecting to a cloud server.